bmd-lab/academic-kickstart/content/en/featured_news/NSFCaward/index.md

 +++
-title = "Lee Burton wins NSFC International Young Scientists award 2019" subtitle = "The National Science Foundation of China (NSFC) award for international young scientists in China." weight = 20  # Order that this section will appear in.
+title = "Lee Burton wins NSFC Young Scientists award 2022" subtitle = "The National Science Foundation of China (NSFC) award for international young scientists in China." weight = 10  # Order that this section will appear in.

 date = 2019-04-20T00:00:00  # Schedule a publish date
 lastmod = 2019-04-17T00:00:00  # Date last modified